asveikau/opl-update/README.md

 This will create a directory called `out`.
 This can be shared directly as an SMB share for use with OPL's network functionality.
 Or you can copy the contents to a USB drive.

+Note to anyone reading, for PS1 games to work you will need the "db" version of OPL, not "ifcaro".